Waste

 Find out how the York and North Yorkshire Local Enterprise Partnership has used its collective power to push for regional net zero targets and launch a Circular Economy Strategy to minimise waste and pollution across City of York and North Yorkshire County councils.
 Using council membership in Local Enterprise Partnerships to ensure all decisions contribute to a green economy is part of Action 42 of the 50-point Climate Action Plan for Councils.

 Learn how Three Rivers District Council became a top recycler, as part of the 50-point Climate Action Plan for Councils.
-Increasing recycling is a big part of Action 36: Aim to send no waste to landfills or incineration.
+Increasing recycling is a big part of Action 36, to aim to send no waste to landfills or incineration.

 Learn how Derry and Strabane Council created a zero-waste circular economy strategy, as part of 50 actions for councils under Action 38: adopt circular-economy waste policies in relevant plans and contracts.